-In recent years, a class of invertible generative models called normalizing flows \cite{dinh2014nice,glow,realnvp} has been introduced and has shown exceptional performance in a broad range of computer vision tasks. \cite{srflow,noiseflow,flowmodel} Normalizing flows have a unique capability of not only generating novel images that resemble samples from the distribution of a specific dataset but also mapping the probabilistic distribution of image datasets.
+In recent years, a class of invertible generative models called normalizing flow \cite{dinh2014nice,glow,realnvp} has been introduced and has shown exceptional performance in a wide range of computer vision tasks \cite{srflow,noiseflow,flowmodel}.
+Normalizing flow has the unique ability not only to generate novel images that resemble samples from the distribution of a given dataset but also to map the probabilistic distribution of image datasets.
 This feature makes normalizing flows particularly well-suited for image generation and manipulation tasks, as they can effectively capture the underlying distribution of image data and generate new images that are consistent with that distribution.
-Furthermore, the invertibility of these models provides fine-grained control over the generated images, making them useful for tasks such as image editing and style transfer. \cite{styleflow,usman2020log}
+Furthermore, the invertibility of these models provides fine-grained control over the generated images, making them useful for tasks such as image manipulation and style transfer. \cite{styleflow,usman2020log}

-In this paper, as a solution for blind harmonization, we introduce BlindHarmony which is a flow-based blind MR image harmonization framework that only utilizes target domain information during training.
-Our method aims to find the harmonized image that sustains the anatomical structure and contrast of the input image while maintaining a high likelihood in the flow model (\ie, enabling harmonization for the target domain), leveraging the invertibility of flow models.
-Our contributions are as follows:

-1. We present the concept of blind harmonization, which does not require the source domain information during training and perform harmonization for the images of untrained domains.
+In this paper, as a solution for blind harmonization, we introduce BlindHarmony which is a flow-based blind MR image harmonization framework that uses only the target domain dataset during training.
+Our method aims to find the harmonized image that preserves the anatomical structure and contrast of the input source domain image while maintaining a high likelihood in the flow model (\ie, enabling harmonization for the target domain), leveraging the invertibility of flow models.
+Our contributions are as follows: \begin{enumerate} \item We present the concept of blind harmonization, which does not require the source domain data during training and can perform harmonization for the images of untrained domains.

-2. As an implementation of blind harmonization, we propose BlindHarmonay.
-In BlindHarmony, the flow model is trained solely with the target domain and the harmonized image is optimized by leveraging the invertibility of the flow model.
+\item As an implementation of blind harmonization, we propose BlindHarmony.
+In BlindHarmony, the flow model is trained solely with the target domain data, and the harmonized image is optimized by leveraging the invertibility of the flow model.